- Teaching Resources

 Heteronyms and homographs are similar: both are words that have the same spelling, but have different meanings.
 However, homographs may not always have different pronunciations.

 Heteronyms, or heterophones, are always pronounced differently.
 All heteronyms are homographs, but not all homographs are heteronyms.
-With our lists of heteronym spelling words your students will grasp this concept and master these difficult words!
+By pairing our heteronym word lists with heteronym and homograph practice games your students will grasp this concept and master these difficult words!

 Recognizing homophones is essential to good reading and writing skills.
 Students begin learning in first grade to identify and use context clues to determine the correct meaning of words that are spelled alike, but have different meanings, and later use a dictionary or rely on memory to use the correct words.
 With early learners, using images to illustrate how the word meanings differ is effective for memorization.